 2. Search Flights is to find “hidden” layover cities or use multiple-city flights.

-“Hidden” layover cities is basically finding a flight with a long layover in a different city.
+“Hidden” layover cities are basically finding a flight with a long layover in a different city.
 This way, you get to enjoy a whole other city on the way to your destination.

 It’s often cheaper to book multiple-city flights with stopovers than booking a round-trip flight from “A” to “B”.
-You know what I mean?
-For example, once I’ve searched a trip from London to Los Angeles.
+Do you know what I mean?
+For example, once I’ve searched for a trip from London to Los Angeles.
 It was cheaper to fly from London to New York and than to Los Angeles, so I can book a multi-city trip with a long layover in New York.
-In my opinion this is amazing because you can have a stop in NY and visit the city for a few days before going to your destination.
+In my opinion, this is amazing because you can have a stop in NY and visit the city for a few days before going to your destination.